 According to a study by the International Coffee Organization, almost 60% of the world's coffee production comes from Arabica cultivators.
 Arabica beans originated in Ethiopia.

-This country is one of the largest producers of Arabica beans, accounting for 3% of the global coffee market.
+This country is part of the coffee belt one of the largest producers of Arabica beans, accounting for 3% of the global coffee market.